eProsima/Fast-DDS-docs/docs/fastdds/env_vars/env_vars.rst

     the given Server, implementing the :ref:`Server-Client Discovery<discovery_server>` mechanism, provided its :ref:`dds_layer_domainParticipant`'s |discoveryProtocol| setting has been left configured as default (:ref:`Simple discovery<simple_disc_settings>`).
-    More information on configuring the DomainParticipant can be found in :ref:`participantprofiles`.
     The value of the variable must list the locator of the server in the form of the IP address (e.g., '192.168.2.23') or IP-port pair (e.g., '192.168.2.23:24353').
     If no port is specified, the default port 11811 is used.
 For more information on how to configure the discovery